 One of the ways in which Colorado prosecutors prove drunk driving is through a DUI blood test or DUI breath test.
 DUI chemical tests measure the amount of alcohol present in your blood.
 This is known as your “BAC” – your blood alcohol concentration or blood alcohol content.

-But there is a delay between when you drink and when the alcohol becomes detectable in your blood.
+There is a delay between when you drink and when the alcohol becomes detectable in your blood.
 As a result, you might not be legally intoxicated when you are pulled over.
-Yet, by the time you take a chemical test, you might be over Colorado’s absolute BAC limit of .08% for a Colorado DUI “per se”.
-And even if you are still below the limit, the difference might be enough to persuade a jury you couldn’t drive safely.

 - Colorado DUI,